asbroad/eecs-337-nlp/README.md

  3. The fun stuff
       * To run (from the src folder) : 'python fun_thing.py'
       * It will ask you for a name, enter the name of an actor/actress that you enjoy and watch it do it's magic!

+### EECS 337 - Project 2

+For the second project, we used Python 2.7

+For non-standard packages, we only used NLTK.
+There are a number of easy ways to install this package depending on your OS.
+[This site](http://www.nltk.org/install.html) explains the options well.